Having spent a little over a year in Wellington, New Zealand, both as a study … Read more

 About the University

-- Established in 1899, Victoria University of Wellington is comprised of four campuses located within Wellington.
+- Established in 1899, Victoria University of Wellington is comprised of three campuses located within Wellington.

 - The main campus of Kelburn houses the Departments of Humanities and Social Sciences, Science, and Engineering.
 Many Business courses are also taught at Kelburn.
 Kelburn is elevated in an idyllic setting with views of the harbor.
 The Department of Business and Law is located on the Pipitea campus which is opposite Parliament and the High Court.
-The Te Aro campus houses Architecture and Design, whereas Karori is home to the Department of Education.
+The Te Aro campus houses Architecture and Design.
 Most TEAN participants study at the Kelburn campus, however all of the campuses are walking distance from each other.

 - For students who are interested in learning about New Zealand, Māori and Pasifika people and cultures there is a broad range of courses available at Victoria University.

-- Victoria University ranks in the top 250 universities in the world based on the QS World Rankings, and in the top 100 internationally for arts and humanities, social sciences and management.
+- Victoria University ranks in the top 250 universities in the world based on the QS World Rankings, and in the top 100 internationally for arts and humanities and psychology.

 Academic Departments and Schools at Victoria University of Wellington are divided into 7 academic divisions: Faculty of Architecture and Design, Faculty of Education, Faculty of Engineering, Faculty of Humanities and Social Sciences, Faculty of Law, Faculty of Science and the Business School.